Trailblazing Women Who Soared in Aviation History

 Elinor Smith

 Elinor Smith became the youngest licensed pilot in the world at age 16 in 1927.
-Born in New York in 1911, her bold and daring flights earned her widespread recognition.
-In 1928, she flew under all four of New York City’s East River bridges, a feat never replicated.
+Let that sink in — sixteen years old.
+Born in New York in 1911, she gained national attention in 1928 by flying under all four of New York City’s East River bridges, a stunt that’s never been replicated.
+I’ve seen photos of those bridges and I genuinely cannot imagine threading a plane under them.

 Ada Rogato

-Ada Rogato was a prominent Brazilian aviator known for her long-distance solo flights.
-Born in 1910 in São Paulo, she earned her pilot’s license in 1935.
-Rogato became the first woman in Brazil to receive a glider pilot’s license and a commercial pilot’s license.
+Ada Rogato was a Brazilian aviator who earned her pilot’s license in 1935 and went on to become one of South America’s most accomplished flyers.
+Born in Sao Paulo in 1910, she was the first woman in Brazil to receive both a glider pilot’s license and a commercial pilot’s license.

 In 1951, she embarked on a solo flight from Brazil to the United States, covering over 51,000 kilometers.
-Her achievements in aviation drew international attention and demonstrated the potential of women pilots in South America.
+That’s an astounding distance for a solo flight, and it drew international attention to the capabilities of women pilots in South America.
+Rogato’s achievement deserves far more recognition than it typically receives.

 Jerrie Mock